Well, how long do cats live? Some members of the species may be very long lived indeed.

 This is quite unusual though, as an average cat life span is around 15-20 years.

-For example, a Siamese cat's life expectancy was always considered to be very long, with some Siamese living well into their twenties (over a hundred, in human terms!)
+A cat's breeding can have an influence on how long it lives.
+Some breeds do live longer than others.
+A Siamese cat's life expectancy was always considered to be very long, with some Siamese living well into their twenties (over a hundred, in human terms!)

 In-breeding over the years may have changed this however, as some modern Siamese can be prone to genetic diseases that can considerably shorten a Siamese cat's otherwise long life span.
+In general, though, healthy Siamese cats can live very long lives.

 Moggies (mixed breeds), because of their mixed